bobbybudnick/SFS-KSP2-Showcase/README.md

 successful orbit - 26 - 8577dv - 3.21t of 6.25t - 115k x 70k
 wing tanks - successful orbit - 27 - 10247dv - 4.16t of 7.5t - 98k x 70k

+**XY-32 "Juliette"**
+india but with jet vtol instead
+dv has taken an impact from the heavier jets
+fairly stable in the hover
+new color scheme favorite color blue and purple

+**XZ-32 "Kilo"**
+juliette but with 2 panther vtol/2 secondary whiplash/extra fuel
+ultimate kerbin exploration vtol
+probably worse dv than india due to the jet fuel and jets
+no need for multiple variants because stovl variant does it all
+can use hydrogen engine like an afterburner around 35 percent
+bad control authority at 20k and above at low speeds
+can not fly high and slow because it leads to high aoa condition
+definitely want to cruise at speed of 800+ at altitude of 27k+
+hydrogen is very good at altitudes of around 30k and high speeds
+at higher altitudes assume lower aoa and control altitude with throttle
+1 - toggle main
+2 - hover on
+3 - hover off
+4 - toggle secondary
+5 - toggle hover thrust mode
+6 - intakes off
+7 - intakes on
+8 - toggle main independent throttle

+**ZX-32 "Lima"**
+kilo but jets removed and aerospike vtol added
+ultimate space exploration vtol and counterpart of kilo
+important to remain balanced due to aerospike having no gimbals
+40k is noticeably better than 30k for atmospheric cruising
+possible to not use much hover fuel for slow kerbin landing

+**YY-32 "Mike"**
+complete rebuild with narrower main body
+built as most authentic x-32 yet
+features basic one engine stovl support
+more improvements - angle engine down/turn on gimbal/action group to deploy tail to slow more in stovl
+can not deploy other surfaces or will lose control
+does not hover yet but takeoff and slow speed flight is largely improved

+**ZY-32 "November"**
+may have less dv
+but can fly around more on moons on nuclear vtol engines
+more consistent with a single fuel type

+**YZ-32 "Oscar"**
+kilo with 2 extra jet engines and more jet fuel and hydrogen
+patch 2 engine bug action group workarounds applied
+stovl performance is limited
+maybe better than kilo because it commits more to jet usage
+be sure to engage first stage at start
+1 - toggle main
+2 - hover on
+3 - hover off
+4 - secondary on
+5 - secondary off
+6 - toggle main independent throttle

+**ZZ-32 "Papa"**
+november modified for use on eve with large boosters/parachutes/vtol removed
+probably good for tylo operations also
+could be used to leave the solar system easily especially with a large booster

 **Motorcycles**
 standard model uses rover wheels
 alpha model uses jets